vinicunca/akar/docs/content/docs/2.pohon/2.components/file-upload.md

 ### Icon

 Use the `icon` prop to set the icon of the FileUpload.
-Defaults to `i-lucide-upload`.
+Defaults to `i-lucide:upload`.

 ::docs-pohon-preview
 ---